dharmender12/Tutedude_python_assignments/Assignment_1/Readme.md

 ### 📂 Files in this Assignment
 1. task1_math_operations.py
-Takes two numbers from the user.
+- Takes two numbers from the user.
   - Performs:
   - Addition
   - Subtraction
   - Multiplication
   - Division
-Displays results for each operation.
+- Displays results for each operation.

 2. task2_personalized_greeting.py

 - Takes first name and last name as input.
 - Combines them into a full name.
 - Prints a personalized greeting message.

+### 🖥 How to Run
+Navigate to the Assignment_1 folder: